QR5.5.4 One Field For All

 Figure 5.15.
 A point standing wave spreads

-The effect in all cases is that matter moves when the strength or speed of the quantum field around it changes, as even a small bias can give movement in our time.
+The effect in all cases is that matter moves when the strength or speed of the field around it changes, as even a small bias can give movement in our time.

 Figure 5.16 Gravity and electro-magnetism are one field